danforthcenter/outreach/raspi_teachers_2015/raspi_teachers.md

 python LightsCameraAction.py --help

 usage: LightsCameraAction.py [-h] [--on] [--white] [--ir] [--off]
+                             [--outdir OUTDIR]

 Turn on/off Pi Bright LED lights.

 optional arguments:
-  -h, --help  show this help message and exit
-  --on        Turn all the lights on (default: False) --white     Turn on the white lights only (default: False) --ir        Turn on the IR lights only (default: False) --off       Turn all the lights off (default: False)
+  -h, --help       show this help message and exit --on             Turn all the lights on (default: False) --white          Turn on the white lights only (default: False) --ir             Turn on the IR lights only (default: False) --off            Turn all the lights off (default: False) --outdir OUTDIR  Output directory path (default: .)
 ```

 ## Take a time-lapse